TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Tsconfig.rst

 Get Page TSConfig via PHP in an extension
 -----------------------------------------

+..  todo:
+    Revise this section once the new TypoScript parser is stable.
+The PageTsConfigParser relies on the old TypoScript parser as a constructor argument.

 When there is the necessity for fetching and loading PageTSconfig, it is recommended for extension developers to make use of the PHP classes: